 During fiscal 2009, the Company embarked on a program to restructure our distribution channels primarily in the Asia Pacific region, from a sell-in to a sell-through distribution model.
 As a result, we expect the majority of our revenue in fiscal 2010 will be from reported resale from our sell-through distributors.
-Resale of product by sell-through distributors as a percentage of our total revenue was 38%, 33% and 36% in fiscal years 2009, 2008 and 2007, respectively, and 55% for the first quarter of fiscal 2010.
+Resale of product by sell-through distributors as a percentage of our total revenue was 38%, 33% and 36% in fiscal years 2009, 2008 and 2007, respectively, and 57% and 56% for the second quarter and six months ended July 3, 2010.